 Wednesday is a day of community gathering at the Divinity School.
 Join us!

-Lunch topics have addressed everything from the parakeets of Hyde Park to the world of male modeling to language loss in Siberia, presented over an always-delicious meal, cooked and served that day by our creative and energetic student staff.
+Sometimes these talks focus on various aspects of religion in public life or the academic study of religion, but topics have addressed everything from halal cooking to the germ biome to birds in ancient Egypt to language loss in Siberia to empathy in rats.
 Sit at any table and join the conversation: the programs provide a unique opportunity for students, staff, and faculty to engage one another.

 Once a quarter we offer a Dean's Forum, which invites a faculty member to discuss one of his or her recent works, with formal response from several Divinity School colleagues.

 Lunch itself is a vegetarian meal (a vegan option is available by prior request) and typically includes bread, salad, a main course, dessert, and drinks.
 Wednesday lunches take place from 12:15 to 1:15 pm in Swift Common Room, and cost $5 at the door.
 Email

 to reserve your space.
 We have a very limited number of extra spaces available for each lunch, but you are welcome to take your chances as a walk-in.